emscripten-core/emscripten/system/lib/libc/README.md

 This folder contains the musl version of libc at `/musl`.
 The upstream version can be found at http://www.musl-libc.org/.
-Most of the source comes from musl 1.1.15.
-Some is from older versions, but I'm assuming that this is because these files haven't changed between versions.
+Most of the source comes from musl 1.1.15, with some exceptions listed below.

 Some changes have been made to the version that was taken from upstream, including: